codingMustache/codingMustache/README.md

 ## Joke of the Day

-I got a reversible jacket for Christmas, I can't wait to see how it turns out.
+Without geometry life is pointless.

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+What is the name of the process that sends one qubit of information using two bits of classical information?
- 1. Eclair
+ 1. Super Dense Coding
- 2. Froyo
+ 2. Quantum Entanglement
- 3. Marshmellow
+ 3. Quantum Programming
- 4. Honeycomb
+ 4. Quantum Teleportation

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  Quantum Teleportation
 </details>